anisamn/CompGroupProject-/README.md

 - seurat_output folder contianing matrices of cell and gene prevelance based on different heart zones, and three t-SNE plots mapping cells to the three zones of the heart.

 ### Step three: Run pipeline three
--- work in progress
+Pipeline three is the new parameter that can recluster cells based on a gene specified by the user.
+This outputs six files; three CSV files containing cells associated with the gene, and three t-SNE plots of the cells that contain the gene input by the user.

+Scripts:
+1. pipeline_3.py
+2. cellpull.py
+3. pullCellsAny.R

+Input files:
+The output mapped CSV files in the seruat_output folder.
+- SAN_GEO
+- LPF_GEO
+- RPF_GEO
+- AVN_GEO

-## Example Code
+## Example Run
 1. Clone the repository
 ```
 https://github.com/anisamn/CompGroupProject-
 ```
-2. If you want to use to provided example code, skip to step three.
-Or, run piprline_2.py
+2. Run pipeline_2.py to download the required Mouse Heart scRNA-seq data.
 ```
 nohup python pipeline_2.py > pipeline2_run.out
 ```
-2. Run pipeline three to see clusters of specified cells
+2. Run pipeline three to see clusters of specified cells -- try entering 'MYBPHL to test
 ```
 python pipeline_3.py
 ```
+4. Outputs can be found in the file --

 ## Languages and Packages Required